elixir-oslo/elixir-oslo.github.io/tos.md

 ## Accounts and Service Limitations

-To use the Service, an user account will be automatically registered with the Service upon first time login with your FEIDE identity or your NeLS IdP identity.
+To use the Service, a user account will be automatically registered with the Service upon first time login with your FEIDE identity or your NeLS IdP identity.
 Your registration data is primarily used so you may persistently store data on the Service and use advanced Galaxy features such as sharing and workflows.
 The operators of the